xbeat/Machine-Learning/README.md

 What are Diffusion Models?

 Diffusion models are a class of generative models that learn to gradually denoise data.
 They start with pure noise and iteratively refine it into high-quality samples.
 This process mimics the reverse of a diffusion process, where data is progressively corrupted with noise.

+## Exploring Linked Lists in Python

+Node Class Implementation

+A linked list fundamentally begins with the Node class, representing individual elements in the list.
+Each node contains two essential components: the data value and a reference to the next node, forming the building blocks of our linked list structure.

 ## Kolmogorov Complexity and Algorithmic Randomness in Python